bourdin/mef90/README.md

-mef90 / vDef: A reference implementation ofr the variational approach to fracture, as described in:
+mef90 / vDef: A reference implementation of the variational approach to fracture, as described in:

 * Francfort, G. and Marigo, J.-J. (1998).
 Revisiting brittle fracture as an energy minimization problem.
 J. Mech.
 Phys.
 Solids., 46(8):1319–1342.